Hwaa: Background

 "Rather than conveying a certain concept, we put more thought into how to best convey the emotions.
 Although we are a multinational group, we wanted to convey emotions, since feelings about breakups are universal.
 I hope that these emotions feel like a novel."
 In response, Minnie confessed she had a hard time to understand how to express the word 'Hann' [(Alone in winter)] in Thai, but after talking with the members, she was able to understand the feelings of love and separation.
 "I tried hard to express my feelings for parting because (all countries) are similar."
 The choreography features sword dance moves, choreographed by Hyunzzinii and Performance Director Kim Sehwan.
 In SBS Originals Hanbam, Minnie revealed that "Hwaa" is a song which Soyeon produced after they appear on Mnet's survival show Queendom and "Lion", and before "Dumdi Dumdi".
 The group waited and aimed to release "Hwaa" that suits the cold weather.

 Music and lyrics

 The song is composed in the key of F♯ minor, 95 beats per minute with a running time of 3:17 minutes.
 "Hwaa" is a dark pop, dream pop, synth-popdark, and moombahton track with an oriental musical instrument added to the arrangement, and has double entendres about fire and flower with addictive hook and lyrics that show gradual change.
 The song is entirely in Korean.
+"Hwaa" is described as a song that expresses the feelings after a breakup with the ambiguous subject of hwa.
+The song sings about the pain of love using the burning fire and colourful flowers in the cold winter sensibility as a metaphor.
+The song is the continuation of the storyline from "Hann (Alone)" (2018) and "Hann (Alone in winter)" (2021).
+An accompanying music video for the song was directed by Paranoid Paradigm of VM Project Architecture and uploaded onto (G)I-dle's YouTube channel simultaneously with the single's release.